Paul Chalfin: Vizcaya

 In 1910, Chalfin began his most notable and successful project collaborating with F. Burrall Hoffman on the landmark Villa Vizcaya for the industrial magnate James Deering.
 Deering was an heir of the International Harvester fortune and had acquired substantial land on Biscayne Bay in present-day Miami, Florida.
 Chalfin was responsible for the choice of the general overall design of the main house and garden, and for decorating and furnishing the interior of the main house himself, while F. Burrall Hoffman was responsible for implementing Chalfin's stylistic choices by integrating them into and adapting them to his own designs of the house itself.
-Chalfin would later claim mean-spiritedly and falsely in an article in the New York Times, that he designed everything at Vizcaya, saying that "Hoffman did the plumbing, I did the house."
-Under threat of a lawsuit by Hoffman, the New York Times later published a retraction of that article, acknowledging that Hoffman was the architect who designed the house so as to realize Chalfin's overall stylistic choices and adding that it was actually Diego Suarez who designed the Gardens along Chalfin's ideas for it.
+Chalfin would later claim mean-spiritedly and falsely in an article in The New York Times, that he designed everything at Vizcaya, saying that "Hoffman did the plumbing, I did the house."
+Under threat of a lawsuit by Hoffman, The Times later published a retraction of that article, acknowledging that Hoffman was the architect who designed the house so as to realize Chalfin's overall stylistic choices and adding that it was actually Diego Suarez who designed the Gardens along Chalfin's ideas for it.
 In fact Chalfin, who had been chosen by Deering as a consultant on external style and interior decoration, was the one who had hired Hoffman in the first place, precisely because Chalfin knew that he himself was not an architect, and one would be required for this new building project.

 The villa was completed for residency in 1916, and the formal gardens and acres of landscaped grounds completed in 1923.